Scan the waves with radiofrequency sensing

 Various types of machinery emit radio signals, whether it is for radio communication, navigation or detection (via radar).
 An example would be commercial ships which use radar for collision avoidance and bearing.
 Mobile ground-based radars also emit strong signals, used to discover and track aerial objects.

-By scanning the radiowaves, sources of radio emissions can be discovered and geolocated.
-Every satellite operator has a distinctive approach to building this sophisticated capability – and many of these capabilities are now commercially available.
+By scanning the radio waves, sources of radio emissions can be discovered and geolocated.
+Every satellite operator has a distinctive approach to building this sophisticated data capability – and many of these capabilities are now commercially available.

-Do you want to know more about the specifics of RF detection?
-Book a free consultation and learn how satellite-based RF sensing can improve intelligence assessments.
+Book a free consultation and learn how Sfera can help you use RF data to improve intelligence assessments.